 Photo by Arnhue Tan, Scuba diving: lionfish

-With its extremely diverse marine life and unique underwater landscapes, Colombia is a top scuba diving destination with world class dive sites that should be on every diver’s bucket list.
+With its extremely diverse marine life and unique underwater landscapes, Colombia is a world-class scuba diving destination – maybe the best in South America.

 Remember to research dive operators thoroughly, check reviews and choose dive centers that prioritize safety, marine conservation and sustainable diving.
 If you are new to diving, please carefully check health and safety guidelines for safe diving – and safe behavior before and after your dives.